-8. SUMMARY
+8. Summary

 We investigated the color spectral properties and meteorite affinities of candidate exogenic boulders larger than 1 m on near-Earth asteroid Bennu using data from the OCAMS instrument on the OSIRIS-REx spacecraft.
-The key findings of our study are as follows:
+The key findings of our study are as follows.

-- We confirm the presence of exogenic boulders with meteorite affinities to eucrites from the HED group derived from asteroid Vesta, as first published in DellaGiustina et al. (2020a).
+- 1. We confirm the presence of exogenic boulders with meteorite affinities to eucrites from the HED group derived from the asteroid Vesta, as first published in DellaGiustina et al. (2021).
 Mixtures of eucrites with carbonaceous chondrite material are also a possible match for some bright exogenic boulders.
-These results are consistent with the conclusions of Tatsumi et al.'s (submitted) study of boulders with diameter ~1 meter or smaller. - Some of the exogenic boulders also have spectral properties similar to those of ordinary chondrite meteorites, although the laboratory spectra of these meteorites show a higher albedo than those measured on Bennu.
+These results are consistent with the conclusions of Tatsumi et al.'s (2021) study of boulders with diameters of ~ 1 m or smaller. - 2.
+Some of the exogenic boulders also have spectral properties similar to those of OC meteorites, although the laboratory spectra of these meteorites show a higher albedo than those measured on Bennu.
 We attribute this difference to particle size effects, but optical mixing with carbonaceous material due to dust coating could also produce it.
-Mixtures of OCs with material having Bennu's average spectrum were also suggested for boulders smaller than 1 m by Tatsumi et al. (submitted).
-OC impact melts, which are relatively rare among the OCs, are a possible match for the darker exogenic boulders.
-Based on this study, the approximate net volume of potential OC-like material we identified on Bennu is $5353~\text{m}^3$.
-This is more than the amount of material (~70 m3) with an HED-like affinity estimated from the six boulders found by DellaGiustina et al. (2020a).

-- We explored several different ways for Bennu to be contaminated by OCs.
+Mixtures of OCs with material having Bennu's average spectrum were also suggested for boulders smaller than 1 m by Tatsumi et al. (2021).
+The OC impact melts, which are relatively rare among the OCs, are a possible match for the darker exogenic boulders.
+Based on this study, the approximate net volume of the potential OC-like material we identified on Bennu is 5353 m3.
+This is more than the amount of material (\sim 70 m3) with an HED-like affinity estimated from the six boulders found by DellaGiustina et al. (2021). - 3.
+We explored several different ways for Bennu to be contaminated by OCs.
 The most plausible mechanism is a collision of S-type asteroids with prospective parent bodies for Bennu.
-Out of 10,000 Monte Carlo trials, models indicate the median amount of OC mass added to a 100- and 200-km-diameter Bennu parent body corresponds to 0.055% and 0.037%, respectively, of their volumes.
-This is slightly lower than the amount of OC-like material we have estimated on Bennu based on the MapCam data (0.1-0.2%).
+Out of 10,000 Monte Carlo trials, models indicate that the median amount of OC mass added to a 100 and 200 km diameter Bennu parent body corresponds to 0.055% and 0.037%, respectively, of their volumes.
+This is slightly lower than the amount of OC-like material we have estimated on Bennu based on the MapCam data (0.1%-0.2%).
 We proposed several mechanisms to account for this difference.
-An alternative explanation for observations of OC material on Bennu would be the disruption of Bennu's parent body by an S-type asteroid and subsequent mixing. - A more thorough investigation involving the analysis of data with higher spectral resolution and wider wavelength range from the OVIRS visible and near-infrared spectrometer, coupled with more sophisticated dynamical modeling, is necessary to confirm our findings.
+An alternative explanation for observations of OC material on Bennu would be the disruption of Bennu's parent body by an S-type asteroid and subsequent mixing. - 4.
+A more thorough investigation involving the analysis of data with a higher spectral resolution and wider wavelength range from the OVIRS visible and nearinfrared spectrometer, coupled with more sophisticated dynamical modeling, is necessary to confirm our findings.